 Hand

-• Begin to answer their own questions about the world around them.
+- To begin to answer their own questions about the world around

-• Will be well equipped with the geographical knowledge required to understand the uses and implications of geography, today and for the future.
+understand the uses and implications of Geography, today and for

 The National Curriculum states that